 Where should I go from here?

-Two roads diverged in a yellow wood… Sorry.
-Poetry night is tomorrow.
-Need to rehearse.
-Though this change is coming soon, our recommendation is that you can prepare to purchase a wildcard SSL certificate.
+Though this change is coming soon, our recommendation is that you prepare to purchase a wildcard SSL certificate.
 If you want to purchase it now, you can.
 Otherwise, we will send another email regarding instructions on how to implement the SSL certificate into your admin account.

 Is this something that BuildFire can circumvent?

-Unfortunately, it is not.
-This is strictly a new implementation on the web browser itself (e.g. Chrome, Safari, etc.), which we have no control over.
+Unfortunately it is not.
+This is strictly a new implementation of the web browser itself (e.g. Chrome, Safari, etc.), which we have no control over.